Skip to main content

 Critical Flag 2: Fake or Expired Licence

-Casinos display licence-format numbers not in the regulator databases, expired licences, or revoked credentials.
-This is deliberate deception, avoiding regulatory costs.
+Casinos display licence-format numbers that are not in the regulator’s databases, expired licences, or revoked credentials.
+This is deliberate deception to avoid regulatory costs.

 Verification (2 minutes):